Constraints on Heavy Asymmetric and Symmetric Dark Matter from the Glashow Resonance

 The $\bar{\nu}_e$ spectra from the benchmark decay modes are shown in Fig.~\ref{fig:flux_all}.
 The electroweak corrections tend to broaden the Dirac delta spectrum in two-body decay, and generate a $\bar{\nu}_e$ flux even when antineutrinos are absent in the initial decay products.
 If $X$ carries negative lepton number $L_X<0$ which tends to decay more to antineutrinos, the flux is more peaked at high energies.
 On the contrary, if $L_X>0$ the $\bar{\nu}_e$ spectrum is more suppressed at the highest energies and peaks at lower energies.
 At $E_{\bar{\nu}_e}/m_X\lesssim 10^{-2}$, the $\bar{\nu}_e$ spectral for $L_X>0$ and $L_X<0$ converge.
 This means that GR loses the ability to pin down the asymmetry and lepton number of $X$ when $m_X\gtrsim$~EeV.

 \textbf{\textit{Current IceCube Data}} --- We set constraints on ADM with publicly available IceCube data~\cite{IceCube:2021rpz}.
 The measured flux is under the assumption of $(\nu:\bar{\nu})=(1:1)$ and a flavor ratio of ($\nu_e:\nu_\mu:\nu_\tau)= (1:1:1)$ at Earth.
 The segmented differential flux reported in Ref.~\cite{IceCube:2021rpz} covers the energy range [4, 10]~PeV assuming an $E^{-2}$ power-law spectrum within each bin.
-This analysis includes the effect of Doppler broadening which induces a $\sim$20\% broadening on the cross section of the GR due to electronic motions~\cite{Loewy:2014zva}.
-When computing the limits with current observations, we integrate the reported differential flux limits over each bin to obtain $\Phi_{\mathrm{obs},i}$, and compare these with the expected flux per bin $\Phi_{\mathrm{exp},i}$ for each set of model and background parameters.
+We integrate the reported differential flux limits over each bin to obtain $\Phi_{\mathrm{obs},i}$.
 The uncertainty can be similarly integrated to obtain $\sigma^2_{\Phi_{\mathrm{obs}},i}$.